Larry Hoover: 1973: William Young murder

-1995: Criminal enterprise conviction
+1997: Criminal enterprise conviction

 While in prison for murder, on August 22, 1995, after a 17-year undercover joint investigation by the Illinois Department of Corrections, Federal Bureau of Investigation, Bureau of Alcohol, Tobacco, Firearms and Explosives, Hoover was indicted for conspiracy, extortion, money laundering, drug-related offenses, and continuing to engage in a criminal enterprise.
 A lengthy federal investigation using wiretaps led to Hoover getting arrested.
 Prosecutors alleged that his gang had 30,000 "soldiers" in 35 states and made $100 million a year.
 He was arrested at the Dixon Correctional Center by federal agents, and moved to the Metropolitan Correctional Center in downtown Chicago to stand trial.
 In 1997, Hoover was found guilty on all charges.
 He was sentenced to three additional life terms in federal prison.
-Hoover is currently serving his sentence at the ADX Florence in Fremont County, Colorado.
+Hoover was serving his sentence at the ADX Florence in Fremont County, Colorado.

 Attempts to appeal

 In 2021, Hoover, having hired Bill Cosby's former attorney, Jennifer Bonjean, tried to appeal his sentence under the First Step Act, but was denied by U.S. Judge Harry Leinenweber.